marcosmadeira34/starkbank_challenge/README.md

 # 💼 The Challenge - Stark Bank

-## 🗓️ Deadline

-You have until **August 31th, midnight BRT**, seven days from now to deliver your answer.

 ## 🧪 Task

 You will receive an invitation to join a **Sandbox account** in your email as an **Admin**.